 This Policy outlines Council’s strategies and activities to increase the awareness of, and mitigate the occurrence of Fraud and Corrupt Conduct.For more information on council’s strategies and procedures regarding fraud and corruption control, visit the Fraud and Corruption Control Framework page.

 Gifts, Sponsored Hospitality Benefits, Awards & Prizes

-This policy establishes procedures to support Council’s commitment to being open and transparent in itsoperations and in minimising the risk of Councillors and employees being involved in a conflict of interestsituation or being placed in a compromising position by the acceptance of gifts or sponsored hospitalitybenefits, or the receipt of awards or prizes in connection with their duties while representing Council.
+This Policy establishes procedures to support Council’s commitment to open and transparent operations, minimising the risk of Council employees being involved in a conflict of interest situation or being placed in a compromising position by the acceptance of gifts, sponsored hospitality benefits, awards or prizes in connection with their duties while representing Council.

 Information & Communication Technology Security

 To provide a governing framework for the security and management of electronic information within Council.

 This policy and the supporting Internal Audit Charter and Manual outline the role, purpose, protocols, operations and reporting obligations of the Council’s internal audit function.

 The objective of this Policy is to establish parameters for the use of Council-owned vehicles by Councillors and Council employees.

 To ensure that any outside employment engaged in by employees does not adversely affect Council activities or have a detrimental effect on the performance of Council duties by those employees.